julijul3/AI-ASS2/README.md

 i.e:
 - if theres an operator, always have space around it and parenthesis around the operands.
-- a litteral is just a string, DO NOT surround it with parenthesis
+- a litteral is just a string, DO NOT surround it with parenthesis (and it cannot contain v, as it is here an operator)
 - if theres a negation, do not insert space between the negation and the literal

 The available operators are: